yarlett/StackedNets.jl/README.md

 ##Classifying MNIST Digits

-For a more fully worked out example, check [this](examples/mnist_classification.jl).
-This script specifies 2 models, a multinomial logistic classifier, and a more complex feedforward network with hidden units, and trains them to classify handwritten digits in the MNIST data.
+For a more fully worked out example, check out [this one](examples/mnist_classification.jl).
+This script specifies 2 models -- a multinomial logistic classifier, and a more complex feedforward network with hidden units -- and trains them to classify handwritten digits into the 10 digit classes in the MNIST data set.